philbertmukunzi/OmniSage/README.md

 2. **Custom Personality Profiles**: Allow server admins to customize OmniSage's personality and behavior for their specific community needs.

-3. **Integration with External APIs**: Connect OmniSage to various external APIs for real-time information (weather, news, etc.).
+3. **Integration with External APIs**: Connect OmniSage to various external APIs like Slack , Teams and other API's.

 4. **Advanced Conversation Memory**: Implement long-term memory storage to remember user preferences and past interactions across sessions.